schwabe/openvpn/doc/man-sections/protocol-options.rst

   This option was called ``ncp-ciphers`` in OpenVPN 2.4 but has been renamed to ``data-ciphers`` in OpenVPN 2.5 to more accurately reflect its meaning.

+--fallback-cipher alg

+    Configure a cipher that is used to fall back to if the peer has OCC disabled (e.g. with the option ``--occ-disable``) and does also not support dynamic cipher negotiation or has it disabled (`--ncp-disable``).
+    This option should normally not be needed.
+It only exists to allow connecting to very old server or if supporting old clients is needed or if the server/client are configured in an unusual way (``--occ-disable`` and ``ncp-disable``).

 --ncp-disable
   Disable "Negotiable Crypto Parameters".
 This completely disables cipher